A minimal wake-vortex model explains formation flight of flapping birds: Construction of time-averaged force model

 We first develop a simple model of the time-averaged forces generated by a lone bird flying through quiescent fluid with uniform horizontal speed $U$ and fluid density $\rho$.
 We set our frame of reference fixed with this bird so that the free-stream speed is $U$.
 This construction is adapted directly from \cite{spedding2003family}.

 Flapping birds' wakes comprise time-dependent vortical structures which are shed downstream from the wings and whose geometry is generally complex and highly three-dimensional \cite{spedding2003family,rayner1979vortex,parslew2013theoretical,beaumont2022modeling,beaumont2024aerodynamic}.
-For large birds traveling at high speeds, the wake roughly resembles two long tubes of vorticity with constant circulation that oscillate in the vertical direction.
+For a large bird traveling at high speed, the wake roughly resembles two long vortex tubes which oscillate in the vertical direction.
 As the bird sweeps its wings down during the first phase of its wingbeat, the resultant wake structure follows the wings and is angled downward in the vertical direction.
 Throughout the downstroke, the birds' wings are fully extended in the spanwise direction, and the corresponding tip vortices are maximally separated.
 During the upstroke, by contrast, the wake is angled upward in the vertical direction, and the tip vortices move closer together as the bird's wings contract to effectively reduce their span.
 At the juncture of these upstroke- and downstroke-generated wake segments, starting and stopping vortical structures form in the spanwise direction.
 As a result, the overall wake resembles a series of closed or semi-closed vortex rings.

 The wake of a lone flapping bird may thus be approximated by a pair of undulating trailing tip vortices of equal and opposite circulation $\pm\Gamma$ (Fig. \ref{fig:leader_impulse}(a)).
+In real avian flight, the upstroke- and downstroke-generated wake circulations may differ, with $\Gamma_{\rm up} \leq \Gamma_{\rm down}$.
+As flight speed $U$ increases, $\Gamma_{\rm up}\to\Gamma_{\rm down}$ \cite{spedding2003family}.
+In this work, which presents results for a fast-flying avian species (\textit{Geronticus eremita}), we approximate $\Gamma_{\rm up} = \Gamma_{\rm down} = \Gamma$ due to a lack of empirical data of $\Gamma_{\rm up}$.
+However, the formulation allows for arbitrary $\Gamma_{\rm up}$ and $\Gamma_{\rm down}$, and so this assumption can be easily modified.

 The time-averaged force generated by such a bird over a single flapping period may be expressed by considering the net impulse associated with a simplified elliptical-rectangular vortex wake geometry \cite{spedding2003family}, as shown schematically in Fig. \ref{fig:leader_impulse}(b).
 The bird's average vertical force over one wake period may be written in terms of its total vertical impulse $I_z$ and flapping period $T$:

 Here, the total impulse has been decomposed into its components generated by the downstroke ($d$) and upstroke ($u$).
 These components are respectively given by

 In the above, $\rho$ is the density of the fluid; $b$ is the bird semi-span; $\lambda=UT$ is the wavelength in the horizontal ($x$) direction of a full wake (combined downstroke and upstroke); $\Gamma$ is the magnitude of the constant circulation associated with wake vortex filaments; and $R\in (0,1)$ is the projected relative span ratio of the bird's wing during its upstroke.
 These different forms of $I_{z,d}$ and $I_{z,u}$ are due to the elliptical vs. rectangular projected span areas in the $(x,y)$ plane.
 Here we have implicitly assumed that the proportion of the total wingbeat cycle spent in the downstroke is equal to that of the upstroke, which aligns with observations and modeling approaches taken in past works \cite{tobalske1996flight,portugal2014upwash}.
 This construction is summarized by Fig. \ref{fig:leader_impulse}(b).